Addressing Methodological Sensitivity in MCDM with a Systematic Pipeline Approach to Data Transformation Sensitivity

 From the box plot in \autoref{fig:code_plot}(a)\revone{, several key insights can be observed.} \revone{BNB and BTC consistently achieve superior positions (ranks 1--2) across all methodological combinations, indicating that these alternatives are robust options regardless of the decision approach used.
 Conversely, ADA and XRP remain perfectly stable at positions 8 and 9 respectively across all six configurations (MAD $= 0$), indicating poor performance under the evaluated criteria.
 DOGE, ETH, XLM, and LINK exhibit the highest sensitivity to methodological choices, with DOGE presenting the widest ranking range (positions 4--7).} On the other hand, the correlation analysis in \autoref{fig:code_plot}(b) reveals important patterns in methodological agreement.
-Sum WSM and Vec WSM show perfect correlation (1.000), indicating that these scaling methods produce identical rankings when paired with WSM aggregation.
+Sum WSM and Vec WSM show \revone{Spearman} correlation of 1.000, indicating that these scaling methods produce identical rankings when paired with WSM aggregation.
 Similarly, Vec TOPSIS and Sum TOPSIS demonstrate very high correlation (0.983), suggesting robust agreement across different scaling approaches when using TOPSIS.
-However, the lowest correlations occur between WSM and TOPSIS methods paired with MinMax scaling (0.850), indicating that this represents the frontier of methodological uncertainty.
+However, the lowest correlations occur between WSM and TOPSIS methods paired with MinMax scaling (0.850), indicating that this represents the frontier of methodological sensitivity.
 Nevertheless, all correlations exceed 0.850, suggesting that while methodological decisions matter, the fundamental ranking structure remains relatively stable across this methodological space.

 Finally, by directly analyzing the values of all generated rankings and their corresponding summary statistics in \autoref{tab:ranks}, the alternatives can be reasonably grouped into three categories according to their ranking variability:

 \revone{ \begin{itemize} \item \textbf{Perfect stability (MAD $= 0$):} Six alternatives exhibit zero median absolute deviation: ADA and XRP are completely fixed at positions 8 and 9 respectively; BNB and BTC alternate between the top two positions (1--2) depending on the scaling method; ETH maintains a median rank of 3, with occasional shifts to position 5 under specific configurations; and LTC occupies positions 6--7 with a median rank of 7.